 A Hawker Fury II.

-Fury K8220 was built to contract 419059/35 by General Aircfraft Ltd at Hanworth and delivered directly to 9 FTS on 24th July 1936.
-Following this incident it was originally given Cat.R/FA damage but after assessment it was given as Cat.W/FA and struck off charge on 18th August 1937.
+Fury K8220 was built to contract 419059/35 by General Aircraft Ltd at Hanworth and delivered directly to No.9 Flying Training School at Thornaby on 24th July 1936.
+Following this incident it was originally assessed and given a Cat.R/FA damage assessment but after re-assessment it was given as Cat.W/FA and struck off charge on 18th August 1937.

 Pilot - Acting P/O Stephen Austin Levenson RAF.
 Injured.

-When WW2 broke out he re-joined in the RAFVR and re-trained as a bomber pilot but as an NCO in rank.
+He later re-trained as a bomber pilot.
 By September 1942 he had risen to Warrant Officer and had been posted to 214 Squadron.
 On 19th September 1942 he was the pilot of Stirling R9350 flying Ops to Essen when his aircraft was shot down by a night-fighter and crashed in Belgium.
 He and four of his crew died while two became PoW's.
-W/O Levenson was buried in Haverlee War Cemetery, Belgium.
+W/O Levenson was buried in Heverlee War Cemetery, Belgium.
+He left a wife Margaret Macallum Levenson (nee Melville), of Taynuilt, Argyllshire.
+My thanks to Mr Ade Harris for the photograph of Stephen Levenson's gravestone.